Problems with fixpoints of polynomials of polynomials: Introduction

 We are thus compelled to look for a more structural understanding of such fixpoints.
 In this paper, we focus on fixpoints for endofunctors $F : \Container(\cC) \to \Container(\cC)$ that happen to be components of fibred endofunctors over $\cod^\op$; that is, those functors such that there is a (uniquely determined) $F_0 : \cC \to \cC$ such that $\cod^\op \circ F = F_0 \circ \cod^\op$.
 Intuitively it means that the question space of $F(P)$ only depends on the question space of $P$ and that $F$ induces functors $F_X : \left(\slice{\cC}{X}\right)^\op \to \left(\slice{\cC}{F_0(X)}\right)^\op$ at the level of answers.
 This suggests the following generic recipe to compute a terminal coalgebra of $F$: first compute a terminal $F_0$-coalgebra $(\nu F_0, c_{\nu F_0})$, and then, compute a terminal coalgebra for $(c_{\nu F_0}^*)^\op \circ F_{\nu F_0} : \left(\slice{\cC}{\nu F_0}\right)^\op \to \left(\slice{\cC}{\nu F_0}\right)^\op$, that is, an \emph{initial} algebra for $c_{\nu F_0}^* \circ F_{\nu F_0}^\op : \slice{\cC}{\nu F_0} \to \slice{\cC}{\nu F_0}$.
 If we thus assume that $\cC$ has indexed $\cW$-types and $\cM$-types and that $F_0$, as well as every $F_X^\op$, are polynomials, then this construction shows us that a terminal $F$-coalgebra exists.
 We can also build initial $F$-algebras in a completely dual manner, by first computing the initial $F_0$-algebra $(\mu F_0, a_{\mu F_0})$, and then a terminal coalgebra for $(a^{-1}_{\mu F_0})^* \circ F_{\mu F_0}$.
 More excitingly, we may also mix the two approaches by taking terminal coalgebras for both $F_0$ and $c_{\nu F_0}^* \circ F_{\nu F_0}^\op$, which yields a container $\zeta F$ that comes with an isomorphism $F(\zeta F) \cong \zeta F$ via Lambek's lemma.
 This middling fixpoint construction is the one that enables us to capture $\omega$-iterations and parallelizations without trivializing the space of answers (see~\Cref{fig:operators}).

-Equipped with the promise that $\cC$ is lextensive, has indexed $\cW$-types and $\cM$-types, a niceness notion for endofunctors $\Container(\cC) \to \Container(\cC)$ (i.e. functors we call \emph{fibred polynomial} in \Cref{def:fibPolFun}), an existence theorem for our fixpoints (\Cref{thm:fp-exist}) and the knowledge that product, coproduct and $\tensor$ are nice (\Cref{lem:stufffibred}), we have a supply of containers by interpreting the following generalization of the syntax of $\mu$-bicomplete categories~\cite{santocanale2002mu}, which we call \emph{$\zeta$-expressions}:
+Asssuming that $\cC$ is lextensive, has indexed $\cW$-types and $\cM$-types, a niceness notion for endofunctors $\Container(\cC) \to \Container(\cC)$ (i.e. functors we call \emph{fibred polynomial} in \Cref{def:fibPolFun}), an existence theorem for our fixpoints (\Cref{thm:fp-exist}) and the knowledge that product, coproduct and $\tensor$ are nice (\Cref{lem:stufffibred}), we have a supply of containers by interpreting the following generalization of the syntax of $\mu$-bicomplete categories~\cite{santocanale2002mu,Hyv25}, which we call \emph{$\zeta$-expressions}:

 Much like in case of the free $\mu$-bicomplete category, interpreting this syntax does yield some non-trivial results that can be related to strategies in parity games.
 More specifically, we shall see that such expressions $E$ can be algorithmically turned into regular infinite tree languages $L_E$ describing parity games (as in~\cite{ArnoldNiwinski07}).
 Then $E$ gets interpreted as the problem $\ffunctorify{E}$, where a question is a tree $t \in L_E$ which is answered by a winning strategy in the relevant game for the player with, say, the even objective (\Cref{thm:zetaExprAut}).